diasurgical/devilutionX/README.md

 Now here's where it gets messy: The SDL library needs to be modified to pass the path of the diabdat.mpq path to the SDL run loop

-    Replace the postFinishLaunch function at 339 of SDL.xcodeproject/Library Source/video/uikit/SDL_uiappkitdelegate.m with the contents of ```SDL_uikitappdelegate.delta.m```
+**Replace the postFinishLaunch function at 339 of SDL.xcodeproject/Library Source/video/uikit/SDL_uiappkitdelegate.m with the contents of ```SDL_uikitappdelegate.delta.m```**

-This isn't present in the github repo as the SDL2 is pulled fresh from the libSDL2 source.
+This isn't present in the github repo as the SDL2 project & source is pulled fresh from the libSDL2 source control.

 6. Once modified, build and deploy to a mobile device.